 St Finnians Holy Well, County Kerry

 Re-joining the Wild Atlantic Way, we begin the famed Ring of Kerry travelling westwards from Kenmare towards our stop for the night, Portmagee.
+This Ireland itinerary is just getting started!

 In total, the Ring of Kerry encompasses 189 kilometres but we opted to drive about three-quarters of it to Killorglin, deciding to bypass Killarney.
 There is so much to see but being restricted to a week in Ireland, we had to make sacrifices!